cereja-project/calango/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: "\U0001F41B Bug report"
-about: Magic a report to help us improve
+about: Calango a report to help us improve

 ---

 <!--
-Thank you for reporting a possible bug in Magic.
+Thank you for reporting a possible bug in Calango.

 Please fill in as much of the template below as you can.

-Version: output of `magic.VERSION`
+Version: output of `calango.VERSION`
 Platform: output of `uname -a` (UNIX), or version and 32 or 64-bit (Windows)

 If possible, please provide code that demonstrates the problem, keeping it as